Boolean functions: noise stability, non-interactive correlation distillation, and mutual information: Introduction

-Let $X$ and $Y$ be random binary strings defined as before, and let $f$ be a Boolean function.
-Courtade and Kumar \cite{CK14} conjectured that the mutual information $I(X; f(Y))$ between $X$ and $f(Y)$ is maximized by the dictator function.
-Its Gaussian analogy has recently been solved by Kindler, O'Donnell and Witmer \cite{KODW15}.
-Pichler, Piantanida and Matz \cite{PPM16} proved the variant that the dictator function maximizes the mutual information between $f(X)$ and $g(Y)$ among all Boolean functions $f$ and $g$.
-The original conjecture is only verified in the strong noise regime, i.e., $\epsilon$ close to 1/2, by Samorodnitsky \cite{Sam16}.
-Our observation is that Courtade-Kumar's conjecture for balanced Boolean functions is equivalent to that the dictator function maximizes the $\alpha$-stability $\E(T_\epsilon f)^\alpha$ for $\alpha$ close to 1.
-This may provide a different perspective to stuy Courtade-Kumar's conjecture.
+\textbf{Courtade-Kumar's conjecture}.
+Let $X\in\{0, 1\}^n$ be a uniformly random binary sequence.
+Let $Y$ be the output of $X$ through a $\text{BSC}(\epsilon)$ channel.
+Which Boolean function $f$ maximizes the mutual information $I(X; f(Y))$ between $X$ and $f(Y)$?
+This is known as the most informative Boolean function problem raised by Courtade and Kumar \cite{CK14}.
+They also conjectured that the mutual information $I(X; f(Y))$ is maximized by the dictator function.
+The analogous question in the Gaussian setting was verified by Kindler, O'Donnell and Witmer \cite{KODW15}.
+Pichler, Piantanida and Matz \cite{PPM16} proved the variant that the dictator function maximizes the mutual information $I(f(X); g(Y))$ among all Boolean functions $f$ and $g$.
+The original conjecture is still wide open.
+Courtade and Kumar \cite{CK14} has observed that their conjecture holds in extremal scenarios $\epsilon=\epsilon(n)\to 0, 1/2$.
+Quantitative bounds can be found in \cite{OSW15}.
+Samorodnitsky \cite{Sam16} proved Courtade-Kumar's conjecture in the high noise setting, i.e., for $\epsilon\in[\epsilon_0, 1/2]$, where $0<\epsilon_0<1/2$ is some absolute constant.
+We observe that Courtade-Kumar's conjecture is closely related to the $\alpha$-NICD problem, where $\alpha>1$ is not necessarily an integer.
+More precisely, for fixed $\E f$, if there is a unique (up to isometric equivalence) maximizer $f$ of $\E\Psi_\alpha(T_\epsilon f)$ for $\alpha\in(1, \alpha_0)$, where $\Psi_\alpha(x)=x^\alpha+(1-x)^\alpha$ for $x\in[0, 1]$ and $\alpha_0>1$ can be dimension dependent, then $f$ also maximizes $I(X; f(Y))$ among all Boolean functions with the same expectation $\E f$.
+Conversely, for fixed $\E f$, if $f$ is the unique (up to isometric equivalence) maximizer of $I(X; f(Y))$, then it also maximizes $\E\Psi_\alpha(T_\epsilon f)$ for $\alpha\in (1, \alpha_0)$ among all Boolean functions with the same expectation $\E f$.
+In particular, for balanced Boolean functions, Courtade-Kumar's conjecture holds if the dictator function is the unique maximizer of $\E(T_\epsilon f)^\alpha$ for $\alpha\in(1, \alpha_0)$.
+This is another motivation for us to study the maximization of $\E(T_\epsilon f)^\alpha$.